abossard/spring-petclinic/workshop/README.md

 - Test that each specialty is linked to the correct vet.
 - Test that pets (with owners) appear under the correct vet node.
 - Consider edge cases (e.g., a vet with no specialties, a pet with no owner in the data set).

+__Additional Goal:__
+- Can you add links to the ASCII tree that allow you to click on a vet or pet to view their details?

 ---